knoxknox/dev-labs/README.md

-dev-labs
+Dev Labs
 ========

-Internal development and some experiments with code
+This repository created for internal development and some experiments with code